UBC-MDS/DSCI-524-Group-9-Spotify-Assistant/CONDUCT.md

 # Code of Conduct

+This project is created by students in Group 9 - Block 4 from the Master of Data Science program to fullfil the requirements of course DSCI524.
+The project will adhere the code of conduct proposed by University of British Columbia.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.